Target level of study

 Faculty of Science

-The aim of this course is to prepare students for professional interviews by giving them the keys to making the most of their past experience.
+The aim of this course is to prepare students for job interviews by giving them the keys to promoting their past experiences.

-This teaching is based on interview simulation games constructed on the basis of existing job offers.
+This training is based on interview simulation games built on the basis of existing job offers.

 ECTS